tymyrddin/purple/source/docs/distribution-networks/threat-landscape/procedural-threats/insider-threats.md

 ## Authority scope violation

-Each employee at Stedin has a defined role and associated authority.
+Each employee has a defined role and associated authority.
 A protection-relay technician can configure SIPROTEC and SEL relays, but might not be authorised to modify e-terracontrol SCADA settings.
 A network engineer can modify the Smallworld GIS model, but might not be authorised to execute switching commands.
 A contractor might have access to one substation but not others.
 [How roles and responsibilities are organised](../../operating-context/regulatory-and-governance/organisational-structure.md), and how authority is delegated, is what lets defenders recognise a violation.